Why is online safety an issue for schools?

 It is important for teachers and school staff to be aware of their online reputation and recognise that their online activity can be seen by others on social media.
 This potentially includes wider groups of people than those befriended on social media – and therefore, it is vital that school staff who use social media apply strong privacy settings.
 Advice for school staff on staying safe online is detailed below in the next section.

 Cyberbullying is the use of technologies, such as social networking, to deliberately and repeatedly upset someone else.
-School staff are known to have been victims of cyberbullying, and in fact, the Department for Education (DfE) says that 21 per cent of teachers have reported having derogatory comments posted about them on social media by parents and/or pupils.
+School staff are known to have been victims of cyberbullying, and in fact, the DfE says that 21% of teachers have reported having derogatory comments posted about them on social media by parents and/or pupils.
 Pupils can be victims and perpetrators of cyberbullying.
-Schools should have a policy on cyberbullying and should make it clear to all members of the school community that like face-to-face bullying, cyberbullying will not be tolerated.
+Schools should have a policy on cyberbullying and make it clear to all members of the school community that like face-to-face bullying, cyberbullying will not be tolerated.
+Comprehensive NEU advice on cyberbullying is available here.

-Sexting is another issue that may need to be addressed at school level.
-It is a broad term, but for the purposes of NEU guidance to schools, it is used to refer to “images or videos generated by children under the age of 18, or of children under the age of 18 that are of a sexual nature, or are indecent”.
-Sometimes such behaviour can be part of a romantic relationship between young people; however, it can also be coercive and/or exploitative, and images can be used to bully and blackmail children and young people.
+‘Sexting’ is another issue that may need to be addressed at school level.
+It is a broad term, but for the purposes of NEU guidance to schools, it is used to refer to ‘images or videos generated by children under the age of 18, or of children under the age of 18 that are of a sexual nature, or are indecent’.
+Sometimes such behaviour can be part of a romantic relationship between young people – however, it can also be coercive and/or exploitative, and images can be used to bully and blackmail children and young people.
+Comprehensive NEU guidance on sexting is available here.

 How can I protect myself and my reputation online?